top of page

 Discussion of Eliza Cathey's surname: Some identify George Jr.’s wife's as Eliza F. Carter (born in 1813 in Georgia. and died in 1891 in Houston or Wilson Co.
 TN.) however there is a 1842 Henry Co.
 TN marriage record which lists O. W. Davis as the husband of Eliza F. Carter.
 There is also a widowed mother-in-law, Eliza Cathey (b.1820 in Tennessee), in the 1870 Dickson Co.
 TN census with the family of Blunt and Lucinda Baker as well as a widow Eliza Cathey (b.1800 in Georgia) in the 1860 Humphreys Co.
 TN census living with several Comens and Wrights (she may be Eliza Carter of Georgia. and may be the widow of another Cathey as George and his wife Eliza are still alive in 1870).
 My George and Eliza Cathey appear concurrently in the Stewart Co.
 TN 1830-1870 censuses.
 George died in 1877 and Eliza died before 1880.
 FamilySearch lists George's wife as Eliza Jane Cloyd, but records show she married John C. Marshall in 1830.
 Each of these Elizas can be ruled out as Eliza, the wife of my g-g-g-grandfather George Cathey of Stewart Co.
 TN.

-Was Eliza's surname Duffell?
-There is some inferential evidence that may connect Eliza's family with the Duffell family.
+Eliza's surname was likely Duffell There is strong inferential evidence that connects Eliza's family with the Duffell family.
 The 1840 Stewart County, TN census shows that the next door neighbor of George and Eliza Cathey is Allen Duffell (1795-1848), whose household includes a wife (Susan McCarroll) and two young girls (1 is o-5 years old, the other 5-10 years old).
 According to the 1850 census these two young females may be Mary B. Duffell (Anderson) and Delila Paralee Duffell (Proctor).
 Allen has died by the 1850 census, and in 1860 George and Eliza Cathey's household shows 23 year old son, William, and a 22 year old female (b.1838) named Nancy Duffell (possibly a daughter of Allen, who died in 1848?).
 By 1870, Nancy no longer appears in the Cathey household (she has probably married) and George and Eliza Cathey are living with 16 year old Verillia Cathey, daughter of their deceased son, Wiley (who was killed in the Civil War in 1863), as well as widower Thomas Wyat (listed as a laborer) and his 3 young children.
-If we look at Allen Duffell (who is about the age to be a sibling of Eliza Cathey) in the 1830 census, we see that he is in Williamson Co., TN, next door to John Duffell, who might be Allen's father.
-John was born in North Carolina ca. 1765 and died (probably in Williamson Co.) after the 1830 census.
+If we look at Allen Duffell (who is about the age to be a sibling of Eliza Cathey) in the 1830 census, we see that he is in Williamson Co., TN, next door to John Duffell Jr., who is probably Allen's father.
+John was born ca. 1765 likely in Guilford Co.
+North Carolina and died in Williamson Co. after the 1830 census.
 John is listed in Franklin, Williamson Co.
-TN in the 1820 census with a number of family members including 2 males age 16-25 (Allen's age is 25 in 1820) and 1 female age 10-15 (Eliza's age is 10 in 1820).
-I have 17 DNA matches with the Duffell family, the most numerous larger matches are to Allen Duffell, Eliza's Cathey's next door neighbor and possible brother.
-9 of my Duffell DNA matches have intermarried with various George Cathey descendants in my line and, more significantly, 8 have not.
-I also have 14 matches to the parents (Capt.
-David Frame and Elizabeth Hanna) of Eliza Duffell Cathey's mother, Elizabeth Frame Duffell.
+TN in the 1820 census with a number of family members including 2 males age 16-25 (Allen's age is 25 in 1820) and 1 female age under 10 (Eliza's age is about 9 in 1820 and John Duffell is not known to have any other daughter that age).

 Duffell Timeline:

-1765 –John (Jack) Duffell born in North Carolina
+1765 –John Duffell is born likely in Guilford Co.
+North Carolina

 May 16, 1787 –John Duffell land grant in Guilford, North Carolina